elaheh-dastan/AI-engineer-interview/README.md

       phrases alongside some historical signals.
       2. I think I didn't emphasize enough on how recall is much more important than accuracy in this type of tasks so in case of timeout we fail and not ccontinue the conversation normally.
       3. The other weakness in my answer is I said I either raise or not, but it is wiser to have different severity levels

+3. How do we feed chat history when it gets large?

 ---